SS John Carter Rose

 SS John Carter Rose was a Liberty ship built in the United States during World War II.
-She was named after John Carter Rose, a United States circuit judge of the United States Court of Appeals for the Fourth Circuit and previously was a United States District Judge of the United States District Court for the District of Maryland.
+She was named after John Carter Rose, a United States circuit judge of the United States Court of Appeals for the Fourth Circuit who was previously a United States District Judge of the United States District Court for the District of Maryland.

 Construction

 John Carter Rose was laid down on 10 June 1942, under a Maritime Commission (MARCOM) contract, MCE hull 56, by the Bethlehem-Fairfield Shipyard, Baltimore, Maryland; she was sponsored by Mrs. Harry B. Kreisher, the wife of a yard employee, and was launched on 31 July 1942.

 History

 She was allocated to American West African Line, Inc., on 10 August 1942.